-- C17 Original garages, coach houses, stables and outbuildings must be retained and conserved. - C18 Original doors to garages that are contemporary with the construction of a contributory item are to be contained and conserved where possible.
-Where new doors must be added , opro, .tory iter .tory iter Annendment Repealed by MDCP 2015 Annendment to early garage structures, they are to be appropriate in colour, materials and detail to the original garage building and the contributory iten with which it is associated.
+- C17 Original garages, coach houses, stables and outbuildings must be retained and conserved. - C18 Original doors to garages that are contemporary with the construction of a contributory ep. .ppropi .tory item .tory item .tory item .tory item .tory item .tory item item are to be contained and conserved where possible.
+Where new doors must be added to early garage structures, they are to be appropriate in colour, materials and detail to the original garage building and the contributory item with which it is associated.